express-labs/pure-react-carousel/README.md

 Carousels: Love them or hate them.
 However, if you are a React developer, and you have to use a carousel, why not use one that was...

 - Developed from the ground-up in React.
-- Is not a wrapper or port of some non-react carousel like Slick or Flickity.
+- Is not a wrapper or port of some non-React carousel like Slick or Flickity.
 - Fully supports touch events.
-- Is aria compliant.
+- Is ARIA compliant.
 - Is responsive by default.
 - Lets you assemble the carousel components in the DOM in any order you desire so long as they are all children of a single &lt;CarouselProvider /> component.
 - Lets you put any class names, properties, attributes, or styles on any of the components that you need.
-- Supports ES6 and commonjs.
+- Supports ES6 and CommonJS.
 - Has 100% test coverage.
 Solid!

 ## Table of contents